What are Functional skills?

 Requirements for accessing further learning has become harder for employers to offer to their staff since Maths and English are now a requirement to pass most education courses.
 The introduction of the Apprentice Levy in May 2017 also so this reinforced.
 By obtaining your Maths and English it opens options for you progress your career and life skills.

-How can I complete my functional skills?
+How can I complete my Functional Skills Qualification?

 - Functional skills courses can be accessed via your local college